 Strategy and technology roadmap

 Since its 2012 founding, LeanIX has consistently filled its technology roadmap with new EA product capabilities.
 The report’s authors specify several of LeanIX’s current innovation areas, including SaaS discovery, business architecture, customer journeys, and value streams.
-Expanding LeanIX SaaS Intelligence, for example, is a primary focus area in order to give users more access to the full depths of their application portfolios via real-time visibility across SaaS ecosystems.
-The tool integrates to all leading financial, expense, contract, HR, and Single Sign-On systems, and offers an addition 4000+ direct vendors integrations.
+Expanding LeanIX SaaS Management Platform, for example, is a primary focus area in order to give users more access to the full depths of their application portfolios via real-time visibility across SaaS ecosystems.
+The tool integrates to all leading financial, expense, contract, HR, and Single Sign-On systems, and offers an additional 4000+ direct vendors integrations.